BoldingBruggeman/oceanicu-tmm-workshop/README.md

 # OceanICU Transport Matrix Method (TMM) workshop

+This page might be edited until the time of the workshop - but do now (October 30th) contain all necessary information to be done before the workshop.

 The purpose of this workshop is be able to operate the TMM code implemented in OceanICU.
 Before the workshop a few tasks will have to be done by each participant.
 During the workshop the aim is that all participants will be able to run a TMM simulation on 'private' hardware - i.e. personal laptop/workstation or HPC-system.

 For this workshop, we will work in a terminal window while installing necessary files and running TMM.
 This looks different on different platforms: